The Huguenot Library is currently housed with UCL Special Collections at The National Archives.

 Please also remember to bring a form of photographic identification (i.e. a current UK Driving Licence, a valid passport, or a UCL ID if you are a UCL member).

 For information on travelling to the National Archives by public transport or car, see their How to Find us page.

 Using the Reading Room

-	There are no photocopying facilities available in the dedicated reading room at The National Archives where the Huguenot Library is housed.
-However, readers are welcome to bring their own camera for copying material, in line with the Huguenot Library's digital copying policy.
+There are no photocopying facilities available in the Reading Room, but readers are welcome to bring their own camera for copying material, in line with the Huguenot Library's digital copying policy.
 Please let the Librarian know if you wish to take any images.